youer0219/ShadersSprite2D/README.md

 - **Compatibility**: Godot 4.4+

 ## 🔄 Refresh Mechanism
-1. Complete configuration in the inspector
+1. Configure properties in the inspector
 2. Click the **Generate** button to:
    - Rebuild the viewport chain
    - Apply updated shader parameters
-   - Fix preview issues
+   - Fix preview anomalies
+3. Use when visual glitches occur.
+If issues persist, reload the project.